See our '2026 Sauna & Ice Bath Brochure'

 Some purists insist cold water makes better löyly.
 Maybe they’re right.
 But cold water also shortens the life of your heater and rocks, and I’ve never noticed a difference in the steam quality.
 I keep my bucket inside the sauna so the water’s already warm when I use it.

-This one I learned the hard way.
+I learned this the hard way.
 Early on, I was impatient.
 The thermometer hit 80°C, and I started throwing water immediately.
 Weak steam, puddles forming at the base of the heater, Patrick giving me the look he gives me when I’ve done something stupid.

 The rocks need time to absorb heat throughout, not just on the surface.
 If you pour water on stones that are only hot on the outside, the water penetrates to cooler layers and doesn’t vaporise properly.
 You get disappointing steam and water dripping toward places water shouldn’t go.